 The German circles paid special attention to the issue of education.
-It welcomed provisions issued by the Regency Council at the end of 1917 relating to addressing the school needs of national minorities in the Kingdom of Poland.
-They were seen as a signal of a guarantee for minority education given by the emerging Polish state.
-As soon as in June 1917, "Deutsch-Evangelischer Landesschulverband" was established, which declared cooperation with the Polish authorities and the society for the good of the entire state.
-In February 1918, the "Verband deutscher Lehrkräfte Polens" was created.
-Its management included teachers of German elementary schools (Volksschule) and secondary schools.
-Two months later "Deutscher Lehrerverband in Polen" began its activity.
-As the years of war relaxed discipline at school, the German environment began promoting the fast introduction of compulsory education.
+It welcomed provisions issued by the Regency Council at the end of 1917 relating to addressing school needs of national minorities in the Kingdom od Poland.
+They were seen as a signal of a guarantee for minority education given by the emerging Polish state42.
+Already in June 1917, "Deutsch-Evangelischer Landesschulverband" was established, which declared cooperation with the Polish authorities and the society for the good of the entire state43.
+In February of 1918 the "Verband deutscher Lehrkräfte Polens" was created.
+Its management included teachers of German elementary schools (Volksschule) and secondary schools44.
+Two months later "Deutscher Lehrerverband in Polen" begans its activity45.
+As the years of war have relaxed the discipline at school, the German environment began promoting the idea of quick introduction of compulsory education46.

-In addition to national education, the second most important element of preserving national identity was the Lutheran Church.
-The occupation authorities in the Warsaw governorate-general sought to impose a new law in place of the one in force since 1849, which would increase the participation of Germans in the authorities of the Church.
-They made great efforts to push through three demands: 1) to make German the official language of the Church; 2) to make a rule that only those candidates who had studied theology at a German university could become pastors; 3) to move the consistory from Warsaw to Łódź, where the German nationalist environment had a much stronger influence.
-The meeting of the Synod ended in a fiasco, because 32 out of the total of 44 pastors demonstratively left the meeting to protest against the planned changes.
-The friction connected with national issues ("Kirchenkampf") within the Lutheran Church was reflected in the 16 years needed to develop and adopt the Ecclesiastical Law and the Essential Inner Law.
+In addition to the national education, the second most important element of preserving national identity was the Lutheran Church.
+The occupation authorities in Warsaw governorate-general sought to impose a new law in place of the one being in force since 1849, which would increase the participation of Germans in the authorities of the Church.
+They made a lot of effort to push through three demands: 1) to make German the official language of the Church; 2) to make a rule that only those candidates who have studied theology at a German university could become pastors; 3) to move the consistory from Warsaw to Łódź, in which the German nationalist environment had a much stronger influence.
+The meeting of the Synod ended in a fiasco, because 32 out of the total of 44 pastors demonstratively left the meeting to express their protest against the planned changes47.
+The friction connected with national issues ("Kirchenkampf") within the Lutheran Church was reflected in the 16-year-efforts to develop and adopt the Ecclesiastical Law and the Essential Inner Law48.